The Ultimate Blog Post Checklist

 17. Don’t write like a scholar

-When you’re writing a blog post, avoid using overly complex words.
+When you’re tryting to sort out how to write a blog post, avoid using overly complex words.
 Instead, use language that is easy to understand for any audience.
 Of course, you may run into industry terms that are technical, but that’s okay if you can explain them in an easy way.

 On the flipside, don’t write like you speak.
 While some may want to keep an informal, conversational tone, it’s best to tighten up your language a bit.
 No one wants to have to go to Urban Dictionary to understand your slang.